On this page

 Application form

 Applying for research security funding is part of the RSF application process.
-If your institution is eligible, you must also complete the research security application sections.
-This section asks for additional information about the proposed use of the research security funds, including details of the project(s) for which you are requesting research security support.
+If an institution is eligible, it must also complete the research security application sections.
+This section asks for additional information about the proposed use of the research security funds, including details of the project(s) for which the institution is requesting research security support.
 This includes:

 Policies governing the RSF concerning forfeiture of funds, failure to comply with the deadline and requests for extensions also apply to research security applications and awards.
 See the Apply to the program page for more details.